 Those evil Walmart stores are not so evil, are they?

-Then you have all these other companies and individuals across the country donating money and supplies and planes, and Robert Kraft sends a plane to China to pick up N95 masks and you know, the My Pillows of the World and all these other companies going all in and reconfiguring the manufacturing capability.
+Then you have all these other companies and individuals across the country donating money and supplies and planes, and Robert Kraft sends a plane to China to pick up N95 masks and, you know, the My Pillows of the World and all these other companies going all in and reconfiguring the manufacturing capability.

 You know, we've learned a lot.

-It's been a hard lesson, but when you think of what could have happened, and you think of, okay, how wow, travel bans will be pretty much standard going forward.
+But when you think of what could have happened and you think of, okay, how, wow, travel bans will be pretty much standard going forward.

 Public-private partnerships will be standard going forward.

-States will have no excuses not being prepared for any emergency, the lack of preparedness on the state levels, and I'm not pointing fingers, I'm just stating facts has been so low.
+The lack of preparedness on the state levels, and I'm not pointing fingers, I'm just stating facts, has been so low.

 Then you see people that are medical frontline workers that they contract the virus and they get well and they go back into the war zone because it's like a war zone.